claireconzelmann/KIHC-affordable-housing-analysis/README.md

 - initial data exploration/mapping
 - created 1/2 mile buffers around CTA and Metra stops (ETOD eligible)
 - found overlap of TIFs and buffers
-- found vacant land in those overlapping regions
+- found vacant land in those overlapping regions (over 6,000 vacant lots within existing TIFs and that qualify for ETOD)

 next steps/notes:
 - haven't been able to figure out what major bus corridors qualify for ETOD